mayalabsio/pipedream/README.md

 Playing manually gets slow and tedious quickly, so the ideal way to play is to write a solver for the game.

 A basic solver that does depth-first search is given as a demonstration in `dfs_solver.py`.
 It is highly suboptimal, but can be used to test out the base difficulty/complexity of different initial states of the game.
-Check Appendix (later in the document) for a rundown of how it works.
+Check Appendix (later in the document) for a rundown of how it works and extend the base class `solver.py` to try out your own.

 Test it out :